rust-lang/rust/doc/tutorial-tasks.md

 }
 ~~~~

-Notice that `chan` was transferred to the child task implicitly by
+Notice that the creation of the task closure transfers `chan` to the child
-capturing it in the task closure.
-Both `Chan` and `Port` are sendable
+task implicitly: the closure captures `chan` in its environment.
+Both `Chan`
-types and may be captured into tasks or otherwise transferred between
+and `Port` are sendable types and may be captured into tasks or otherwise
-them.
-In the example, the child task performs an expensive computation
+transferred between them.
+In the example, the child task runs an expensive
-then sends the result over the captured channel.
+computation, then sends the result over the captured channel.

-Finally, the parent continues by performing some other expensive
+Finally, the parent continues with some other expensive
-computation and then waiting for the child's result to arrive on the
+computation, then waits for the child's result to arrive on the
 port:

 ~~~~